Software Template Patterns for Self-service

 Introduction

 Software templates are the heart of Red Hat Developer Hub (RHDH).
-This section will explore leveraging software templates to enable self-service integration of third-party tools and platform capabilities.
-During this session, you will explore the different patterns and self-service approach to reduce cognitive load, scale operations, and promote best practices across the organization.
+In this section, you will learn how to leverage software templates to enable self-service integration of third-party tools and platform capabilities.
+During this session, you will explore different patterns and self-service approaches to reduce cognitive load, scale operations, and promote best practices across the organization.

-For this module, you are a Platform Architect working for an Online market store.
+For this module, you are a Platform Architect working for an online marketplace.
 The organization has already set up Red Hat Developer Hub and has many applications built and deployed.
-However, the Platform Engineering team is having problems to self-service third-party components, and right now they are spending too much time creating namespaces, configurations, and bringing up databases.
-We want to unlock them so they can start focusing on AI capabilities on top of the platform.
-Your challenge is to find the best pattern to fulfill the organization and team’s needs.
-Now, let’s explore the different architectures and designs for self-service.
+However, the Platform Engineering team is struggling to implement self-service for third-party components and is currently spending too much time manually creating namespaces, configurations, and provisioning databases.
+The goal is to free them up so they can focus on developing AI capabilities on top of the platform.
+Your challenge is to identify the best patterns to meet both the organization’s and the team’s needs.
+Let’s explore different architectures and design patterns for self-service.

 Architecting Software Templates